Liting-Zhou/CS5520_final_project/README.md

 - screen of list of currencies
 - screen of asset management
 - screen of conversion
-- some components and helpers
+- components and helpers related